StarRocks/starrocks/docs/en/reference/System_variable.md

 ### statistic_collect_parallel

-Used to adjust the parallelism of statistics collection tasks.
+Used to adjust the parallelism of statistics collection tasks that can run on BEs.
 Default value: 1.
 You can increase this value to speed up collection tasks.

 ### storage_engine